 Me and my brother own a 4 bedroom Victorian house in Hull West.
 Conveyancing practitioner acted for me and Alliance & Leicester .
 I did a free Land Registry search last week and I saw two entries: the first freehold, the second leasehold under the matching property.
 If a house is not a freehold shouldn't I have been informed?

-You should review the Freehold register you have again and check the Charges Register for mention of a lease.
+You should assess the Freehold register you have again and check the Charges Register for mention of a lease.
 The best way to be sure that you are also the registered owner of the leasehold and freehold title as well is to check (£3).
-It is not completely unheard of in Hull West and other areas of the country and poses no real issues for owners other than when they sell they have to account for both freehold and leasehold interests when dealing with lenders.
-You can also enquire as to the situation with the conveyancing lawyer who conducted the conveyancing.
+It is not completely unheard of in Hull West and other areas of the country and poses no real issues for owners other than when they remortgage they have to account for both freehold and leasehold interests when dealing with mortgage companies.
+You can also question the situation with your conveyancing lawyer who conducted the purchase.

 Me and my husband are first time buyers just having agreed a price on a property in Hull West, and are now looking to get solicitors instructed.
 We have used the various comparison tools and the results are from all over the the UK.
 Is it essential to have a Hull West conveyancer local to our prospective property?
 I am fine to do all the communicating over the internet, but I am thinking at some stage we may need to attend the property lawyer's office to sign papers?

 Usually there is no need to physically visit the office of your conveyancer, they can post any relevant papers to you, which you can sign and send back.
 Many home movers nevertheless opt to use a locally based solicitor, but it is not essential for conveyancing in Hull West.